ysprabhu/GitForProgrammers/README.md

-# ProGitForProgrammers
+# GitForProgrammers
-For exercises from "Pro Git for Programmers" book by Jesse Liberty
+Git for Programmers by Jesse Liberty